-n the heels of the global agreement made at COP21, U.S. cities are stepping up and committing to innovative changes through sustainability and smart city strategies.
-With the help of funding from the federal government and a strategy initiated by Federal initiatives such as the Smart City Challenge and Envision America, cities are setting out to address our aging infrastructure, reduce carbon emissions, enhance economic development through innovation and data driven ideas to play their role in sustaining our global economy.
+On the heels of the global agreement made at COP21, U.S. cities are stepping up and committing to innovative changes through sustainability and smart city strategies.
+With the help of funding from the federal government and a strategy initiated by Federal initiatives such as the Smart City Challenge and Envision America, cities are setting out to address our aging infrastructure, reduce carbon emissions, enhance economic development through innovation and data-driven ideas to play their role in sustaining our global economy.

 Historic events took place at the end of 2015 in Paris.
 Sadly terrorists shook the city, and the world, with attacks in an urban neighborhood killing 130 people.
 Not two weeks later, this proud city hosted the 21st Session of the Conference of Parties (COP 21).
 Paris proudly pushed on and was not thwarted by this violence.
 The conference, attended by 196 global parties, negotiated the Paris Agreement, a global agreement on the reduction of climate change.
 The agreement will become legally binding when 55 of these, which together represent at least 55 percent of global greenhouse emissions, sign the agreement by April 2017.

-These Smart City initiatives look to address key challenges and seek the most innovative, forward thinking plans to harness technology “fight crime, foster economic growth, manage the effects of a changing climate, and improving the delivery of city services.”
-(President Obama) While all of these ideas address a balancing of technology, economic development and social justice; all them will be achieved through federally funded research and collaboration leveraged by public, private, plus partnerships.
+These Smart City initiatives look to address key challenges and seek the most innovative, forward-thinking plans to harness technology “fight crime, foster economic growth, manage the effects of a changing climate, and improving the delivery of city services.” –(President Barack Obama) While all of these ideas address a balancing of technology, economic development, and social justice; all of them will be achieved through federally funded research and collaboration leveraged by public, private, plus partnerships.

 Los Angeles is in the midst of one of the worst droughts in history.
 In an effort to upgrade their infrastructure, they will need to replace dozens of trees they displace during the process.
 Vital to not only the reduction of heat island effect, natural air & water filtration but also how important these trees are as assets to the community.